yiquintero/mpcrl-for-ramp-metering/README.md

+# CODECHECK Repository

+This is the CODECHECK repository for the publication: [Reinforcement Learning With Model Predictive Control for Highway Ramp Metering](https://doi.org/10.1109/TITS.2025.3549227).
+It is forked from author's repository associated with the publication.

+The reproduced figures can be found in the codecheck/outputs directory.

-# Reinforcement Learning with Model Predictive Control for Highway Ramp Metering
+## Reinforcement Learning with Model Predictive Control for Highway Ramp Metering

 [![Source Code License](https://img.shields.io/badge/license-GPL-blueviolet)](https://github.com/FilippoAiraldi/mpcrl-for-ramp-metering/blob/simulations/LICENSE)
 ![Python 3.11.4](https://img.shields.io/badge/python-3.11.4-green.svg)